 ASCIA Action Plan is the plan that is a nationally recognised action plan for anaphylaxis developed by ASCIA.
-These plans are device specific; that is, they list the student's prescribed adrenaline autoinjector (e.g. EpiPen® or EpiPen® Jr) and must be completed by the student's medical practitioner.
+These plans are device specific; that is, they list the student's prescribed adrenaline autoinjector (e.g. EpiPen[®], EpiPen[®] Jr, Anapen[®] or Anapen Jr[®]) and must be completed by the student's medical practitioner.
 Should a different adrenaline autoinjector become available in Australia, then a different ASCIA Action Plan specific to that device would be developed.
 This plan is one of the components of the student's Individual Anaphylaxis Management Plan.

-Autoinjector is an adrenaline autoinjector device, approved for use by the Commonwealth Government Therapeutic Goods Administration, which can be used to administer a single pre-measured dose of adrenaline to those experiencing a severe allergic reaction (anaphylaxis).
+Autoinjector is an adrenaline autoinjector device, approved for use by the Australian Government Therapeutic Goods Administration, which can be used to administer a single pre-measured dose of adrenaline to those experiencing a severe allergic reaction (anaphylaxis).

-The Department is the Victorian Department of Education and Training
+The Department is the Victorian Department of Education and Training.